Project Y: Construction

 Initially Los Alamos was to have been a military laboratory with Oppenheimer and other researchers commissioned into the Army.
 Oppenheimer went so far as to order himself a lieutenant colonel's uniform, but two key physicists, Robert Bacher and Isidor Rabi, balked at the idea.
 Conant, Groves and Oppenheimer then devised a compromise whereby the laboratory was operated by the University of California.
 Financial and procurement activities were the responsibility of the University of California under a 1 January 1943 letter of intent from the OSRD.
 This was superseded by a formal contract with the Manhattan District on 20 April 1943, which was backdated to 1 January.
 Financial operations were directed from 1943 to 1946 by UC's resident business officer, J. A. Duane Muncy.
 The intent was that it would be militarized when the time came to finally assemble the bomb, but by this time the Los Alamos Laboratory had grown so large that this was considered both impractical and unnecessary, as the anticipated difficulties regarding civilians working on dangerous tasks had not occurred.

+Scientists were paid (after consultation with the Military Policy Committee) at the salary they were already receiving.
+The pay of those formerly paid for a nine-months year was increased to pay for the full twelve months.
+However this meant that Oppenheimer who had been employed by a state university originally received much less than some of his subordinates who came from large Eastern schools.
+Groves decided to make an exception for Oppenheimer and increased his salary to be equal to that of the others (without consulting him).

 Organization

 Military

 Colonel John M. Harman was the first post commander at Los Alamos.
 He joined the Santa Fe office as a lieutenant colonel on 19 January 1943, and was promoted to colonel on 15 February.
 Los Alamos officially became a military establishment on 1 April 1943, and he moved to Los Alamos on 19 April.
 He was succeeded by Lieutenant Colonel C. Whitney Ashbridge, a graduate of the Los Alamos Ranch School, in May 1943.
 In turn, Ashbridge was succeeded by Lieutenant Colonel Gerald R. Tyler in October 1944, Colonel Lyle E. Seeman in November 1945, and Colonel Herb C. Gee in September 1946.
 The post commander was answerable directly to Groves, and was responsible for the township, government property and the military personnel.
+Captain James F. Nolan, an obstetrician and gynecologist, was in charge of the medical program.
+The Los Alamos Base Hospital was small, with 16 to 20 beds.
+Occupational health and safety was the responsibility of Louis Hempelmann and James Findley Nolan.